Can PR Drive Sales?

 The regular drumbeat of coverage generated by the company’s news and on key trend stories had a more significant impact on driving traffic to the site.
 While PR can’t close the deal, we learned that in fact, our client was called upon by several customers who would have otherwise not been familiar with the operator.

 A PR team should have seasoned writers who can quickly produce a drumbeat of collateral, including case studies, contributed articles, social media content, blogs, white papers and press releases.
 Writing case studies gives us direct access to customers who may not be willing to do press releases or talk to the media, but who will support the company’s sales efforts.
 We’re able to capture why these customers buy and use our client’s offerings in the company’s messaging and to pitch broader trend stories.
 This helps us drive consistent visibility and mind share that helps attract customers that may not have been aware of the client.

 A high-level story in the press is valuable in getting the attention of the client’s customer.
 This is where aligning a smart PR team and your sales team helps find that unique trend story.
-It’s that story that shows thought leadership and creates multiple points of pull from the marketplace so that prospects and partners want to learn more about your company, service and maybe your next prospect.
-Most companies have multiple interesting stories that speak to a variety of topics that reach different verticals, such as gaming, education, and finance.
-Building and driving these stories creates multiple opportunities for clients to be a resource with the media and to insert themselves into a variety of trend stories.
+It’s that story that shows thought leadership and creates multiple points of pull from the marketplace so that prospects and partners want to learn more about your company and service.
+Most companies have multiple interesting stories that speak to a variety of topics.
+Building and driving these stories creates multiple opportunities for clients to be a resource with the media and insert themselves into various trend stories.

 A PR agency must leverage the insights it gains from the client’s sales team to develop multiple stories, have relationships with the media that matter and understand how to tie the client’s stories to the trends covered by the business press.
 Again, this approach requires a focused PR team with strong collective knowledge and experience with developing and pitching stories to the media.